ScootKit/scnx-docs/docs/custom-bot.md

 ![](@site/docs/assets/setup/custom-bot-6.png)

-Last, but not least, you'll need to confirm that you want to create your bot in the SCNX Dashboard - simply click on " Create bot".
+Last, but not least, you'll need to confirm that you want to create your bot in the SCNX Dashboard - simply click on "Create bot".

 ![](@site/docs/assets/setup/custom-bot-7.png)